A strange evening with Desconnexions in Catalonia reminds us why it’s so important to get off our laptops and

 At Atlas & Boots, we photograph, film and write about our travels which means even when we’re ‘off’, we’re still ‘on’.
 It was a relief then when I was told to lock up my phone in a box at the beginning of an evening with Desconnexions, a Catalan company that aims to disconnect people from their daily lives and reconnect them with nature.

 Intrigued by the concept, we readily surrendered our phones and cameras.
 We had no idea what to expect of the evening other than what our guide, Gloudina, told us: that we would be ‘reconnecting with the environment’.

 I suspected a walk in the park followed by some sunset yoga – a perfectly diverting evening, if a little awkward given that I’m about as stretchy as a cast iron door.
 Still, I recognised the need to disconnect and so I went with the flow.

 Gloudina started by handing each of us a glass jar at the beginning of our walk.
 She asked us to collect an element that represents who we are and warned us that we would be talking about our choices later.

 We embarked on our walk from the beautiful grounds of La Vella Farga in the foothills of the Catalan Pyrenees.
 We headed into the surrounding fields, walking single file over soft, springy soil through thickets of sun-drenched trees.
-The sky felt warm above our laughter and chatter and the three different threads of language: English, Catalan and Spanish.
+The sky felt warm above our laughter and the three different threads of language: English, Catalan and Spanish.

 I paused to collect my element and ran to catch up with the group.
 We entered a clearing and approached a hill, laughing with delight when we spotted the picnic waiting at the peak.